chainwayxyz/citrea-docs/developer-documentation/system-contracts/bitcoin-light-client.md

 event BlockInfoAdded(uint256 height, bytes32 blockHash, bytes32 witnessRoot, uint256 coinbaseDepth);
 ```

 Only the system caller can mutate state; the modifier rejects everyone else and there is no separate admin role.
-All hashes are treated as ***little endian*** during verification-block hashes, wtxids, and each proof.
+All hashes are treated as ***little endian*** during verification - block hashes, wtxids, and each proof.
 Therefore, callers must respect that encoding when constructing proofs.
 Every update emits `BlockInfoAdded` with the height, block hash, witness root, and coinbase depth for indexing and debugging.

 ### State